Amelia Island: A Historical Coastal Gem in Northern Florida

 There are many beautiful historic buildings in this downtown region.
 Take a look below at some examples of the beautiful architecture in the area.

-If you want a guided tour of the city’s architecture, be sure to reserve a carriage ride with Old Towne Carriage Company.
+If you would prefer a guided tour of the city’s architecture, be sure to reserve a carriage ride.
 Both 30 minute, extended hour tours, and private romantic rides are available.
 A relaxing horse drawn carriage ride is a great way to learn more about this beautiful area, while also enjoying some fantastic photographic opportunities.
 Or if you prefer, just take a stroll around and explore the beautiful sights at your own pace.

 Fort Clinch State Park